- Third Form

 - You may also want to consider doing some prep for the SAT or ACT over the break.

-- Meet with your college counselor to review Maia Learning, the application research and management software, during the group technology workshops.
+- Review Maia Learning, the application research and management software, during the group technology workshops.

 - Attend a small group meeting with your college counselor to ask any questions you might have.